ebower12/bike-shop/README.md

 # bike-shop

 This is a basic example of a web shop that sells premade and custom bicycles.

+To run the app locally:

+- Run `npm run dev` from within the `bike-shop-backend` directory to stand up the backend API locally on port 3001.
-You can run the app locally by running `npm start` from within the `bike-shop` directory and then navigating to `localhost:3000` in a web browser.
+- Run `npm start` from within the `bike-shop` directory to stand up the frontend, then navigate to `localhost:3000` in a web browser.

 ## Decisions

-- For simplicity I'm storing the cart items and saved bike configurations in local storage.
-In a fully functioning app there would be a DB on the backend to save this information in order to better persist it across sessions.
+- I chose a react app for the frontend and an express server for the backend.
+React provides excellent functionality for a frontend webapp, including state management and dynamic components, and express is very fast and easy to set up for a simple backend API.

 - No authentication was implemented, but in a full app a simple multi-role authentication flow could be implemented.
 At minimum there would be `user` and `admin` roles.
 Access to the internal configuration page would be placed behind a role based authorization check.